Are-you-listening/Languages-and-Automata/README.md

 # I am listening
+> A program which can parse songs and compare & categorise these songs using Finite Automata.

-**By: Anas Stitou, Emil Lambert, Tibo Verreycken,  Kars van Velzen**
+> > By Anas Stitou, Emil Lambert, Tibo Verreycken & Kars van Velzen

 ## Course Info